Zanadin Fariz

-Zanadin Fariz (born 31 May 2004) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persis Solo and the Indonesia national under-20 team.
+Zanadin Fariz (born 31 May 2004) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persis Solo and the Indonesia national team.

 Club career

 Persis Solo

 He was signed for Persis Solo to play in Liga 1 in the 2022 season.
 Zanadin made his league debut on 25 July 2022 in a match against Dewa United at the Moch.
 Soebroto Stadium, Magelang.

 International career

-Zanadin earned his first U-19 international cap on 4 July 2022 against Brunei U-19 in a 7–0 win in the 2022 AFF U-19 Youth Championship.
+Zanadin earned his first international under-19 cap on 4 July 2022 against Brunei U19 in a 7–0 win in the 2022 AFF U-19 Youth Championship.
 On 16 September 2022, Zanadin scored his first international goal against Hong Kong U-20 in a 5–1 win in the 2023 AFC U-20 Asian Cup qualification.
-In October 2022, it was reported that Zanadin received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.
+In October 2022, it was reported that Zanadin received a call-up from the Indonesia U20 for a training camp, in Turkey and Spain.

+On 25 November 2024, Zanadin received a call-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.
+He made his debut against Myanmar in a 1–0 victory.